- 1 Scientific Classification

-Grain Weevil is a variety of beetles that belongs to the Curculionoidae higher level family.
-Generally they are herbivorous, small and below 6mm (0.24 in) in size.
-In most of the families there are more than 60,000 varieties, more particularly in the Curculionidae (the real weevils) family; a few of the remaining bottles, even though they are distant relatives, are called as “weevil”- they are the Biscuit Weevil, scientifically named Stegobiumpaniceum, of the Anobiidae family.
+Grain Weevil is a variety of beetles that belongs to the Curculionidae higher-level family.
+Generally, they are herbivorous, small, and below 6mm (0.24 in) in size.
+In most of the families there are more than 60,000 varieties, more particularly in the Curculionidae (the real weevils) family; a few of the remaining bottles, even though they are distant relatives, are called “weevil”- they are the Biscuit Weevil, scientifically named Stegobiumpaniceum, of the Anobiidae family.
 The wheat weevil, named Sitophilus Granaries, otherwise called grain weevil or even granary weevil, is found the world over.
 Besides, they are a general pest in several locations, they may be a source for destroying the harvested grains, that are stocked and lead to heavy reduction in the yields.
 The female lays a large number of eggs and the larvae feeds on the inner portion of the grain kernels.

 Eggs, Larvae and Pupae